-Originally from Scotland, lived in Panama, Central America from 2010 to 2016, now living in Texas with my family.
+French to English translator originally from Scotland.
+I lived in Panama, Central America from 2010 to 2016, and now live in Texas with my family.

 Latest posts by Jane Ellis

 Madagascar's land defenders call for a comprehensive framework to protect Malagasy rights

 "It is crucial that these communities know that they are not alone in their fight and that other citizens support their cause."